 Samantha was rarely in the news and she preferred it that way.
 Her position had no need to be folly for the media.

 Danny was always in the news.
-He was a stage director in New York and his brilliance as one half of the dynamic duo that recently brought their biggest show to cinema had brought as much propaganda as success into their lives.
+He was a stage director in New York and his brilliance as one half of the dynamic duo had recently brought their biggest show to cinema.
+There was now as much propaganda as success in their lives.
 His scandalous past had been brought up in every avenue she ran across.
-She had lived and breathed it, then locked it in a box and threw away the key.
+Sam had lived and breathed it, then locked it in a box and threw away the key.
 It had been years and she was tired.
-And now the box had been broken into and she had been brought into mix.
+And now the box had been broken into and she had been added to the mix.

 Something in her snapped, and she had taken to her social media account to post a rebuttal.
 The first being her copy of the beach photo, captioned with the year and a note saying ‘This is nineteen.’
 Swiping left was a photo of her and school friends, captioned with the year and ‘This is sixteen.’
 Danny’s bosses were not amused.

 “You’ve really created a stir,” Matt said, creeping up behind her.